 There is archaeological evidence to show the Abel Tasman was occupied by Maori around 700 years ago.
 This includes middens, pits, pa sites and terraces.
-A succession of local iwi occupied the area before Te Rauparaha’s confederation of Taranaki and Tainui tribes swept through the area wiping out the local residents
+A succession of local iwi occupied the area before Te Rauparaha’s confederation of Taranaki and Tainui tribes swept through the area wiping out the local residents.

 On the 16th of December 1642, Abel Janszoon Tasman of the Dutch East India Company anchored his vessels Zeehaen and Heemskerck off Wainui Bay at the northern end of the Park.
 When Abel Tasman anchored with vessels the members of the local iwi, Ngati Tumatakoriri paddled out in their waka to investigate.
 They were shown knives and cloth for trade by Tasman’s crew.
 Some of the waka crew were invited aboard the Heemskerck but declined, heading back to shore instead.

-Later on, seven waka came out to the ships.
+History tells us that later on, seven waka came out to the ships.
 The cock-boat of the Zeehaen, returning from a meeting on the Heemskerck, was rammed by a waka.
 The altercation that ensued resulted in the death of four of Tasman’s crew.
 In response, the crew weighed anchor and headed towards Cook Strait, naming the place ‘Murderers Bay’ after the incident.
 Tasman and his crew never actually set foot on NZ soil.

 On the 29th of March 1770 Englishman Captain Cook sailed past the area without landing.
 He called the area Blind Bay.
 Then on the 14th of January 1827 Frenchman Jules Dumont D’Urville rounded, and named, Separation Point on his vessel Astrolabe.
 He sailed south and anchored in the sheltered waters of what we now call the Astrolabe Roadstead.